datacommonsorg/docsite/api/rest/v1/bulk_observations_point_linked.md

 <div markdown="span" class="alert alert-warning" role="alert" style="color:black; font-size: 0.8em">
     <span class="material-icons md-16">info </span><b>See Also:</b><br />
-    To get single observations for a single place, see [/v1/observations/point](/api/rest/v1/observations/point).<br />
+    To get a single observation for a single place, see [/v1/observations/point](/api/rest/v1/observations/point).<br />
-    To get a series of observations for all places within a parent place, see [/v1/bulk/observations/series/linked](/api/rest/v1/observations/series/linked).
+    To get a series of observations for all places within an ancestor place, see [/v1/bulk/observations/series/linked](/api/rest/v1/observations/series/linked).
 </div>

 ## Request